Skip to main content

 • Modulation of Inflammatory Pathways ∞ A healthy GH/IGF-1 axis helps to regulate the balance of pro-inflammatory and anti-inflammatory cytokines, contributing to the resolution of inflammation accumulated during waking hours.

 Clinical trial data supports these mechanisms.
-A study on administering GHRH to with age-related sleep disturbances sought to determine if augmenting the GH-IGF-1 axis could improve objective sleep quality.
+A study on administering GHRH to older adults with age-related sleep disturbances sought to determine if augmenting the GH-IGF-1 axis could improve objective sleep quality.
 The findings indicated that interventions stimulating this axis can indeed affect sleep, and that these changes are correlated with shifts in GH and IGF-1 concentrations.

 While a single nightly injection may not perfectly replicate the complex, multifactorial pulsatility of youth, it effectively augments the primary sleep-onset pulse, which is the most significant secretory event of the 24-hour cycle.
 This targeted amplification provides a powerful lever to improve both the subjective experience of restfulness and the objective markers of physical recovery.